News Scenarios Loan Programs About Me Pre-Qual Contact

 Key Details

-I pull your current loan details.
-Rate, balance, remaining term, MI status.
+If you're figuring out how to refinance a mortgage in Texas, I keep it simple.
+I pull your current loan details: note rate, balance, remaining term, MI status.
 Then I price the new loan across my network and build a side-by-side that shows what changes and what it costs.

-If the savings are real, you see the proof.
-If they're marginal, I tell you what rate to wait for and I actually follow up when we get there.
+If the break-even is real, you see the proof.
+If it is marginal, I tell you what would need to change and I can track the market through Rate Watch.

 Questions I Get